JosephLenton/serde-email/README.md

  * It allows you to have Email **as a type**. i.e. `let emails : Vec<Email> = vec![]`.
  * The `Email` type guarantees to be **validated**.
 Once it is created, you can be confident it's safe to use as an email.
  * The `Email` type can also be **used as strings**.
 This allows interoptability with lots of connector functions which will take a String.
- * It **supports Serde**.
-Serialisation with CLIs, requests, etc. Should all work thanks to this.
+ * It **supports Serde** out of the box.
+For Serialisation with CLIs, requests, etc.

+(Note this library will not check if the Email address exists.
+It only validates that it looks correct.)

 ## Features